block-core/documentation/docs/coldstaking/coldstake-cloud.md

 ***Skip this section if you want to use a staking pool, the pool will provide you with the hot address***

-Get an address form the coldstake-cloud-wallet
+Get an address from the `coldstake-cloud-wallet`

-On the cloud node fo to the Coldstaking tab and click on the `coldstake-cloud-wallet`
+On the cloud node go to the Coldstaking tab and click on the `coldstake-cloud-wallet`

 Then select the Hot account